cmb69/moved_xh/README.md

 Moved_XH uses the
 [`custom_404()` hook](https://wiki.cmsimple-xh.org/?tips-and-tricks/custom-404-page&search=custom+404),
-so it does not work if the hook is alread defined.
-In this case you will get a blank browser window when you browse to your website.
+so it does not work if the hook is already defined.
+The system check reports whether there is a problem, and in which file the `custom_404()` hook is defined.
 Either uninstall Moved_XH or remove the existing `custom_404()` hook.

 Moved_XH's rules do not work when you are logged in to the CMSimple_XH